ninjaoxygen/VsIdeBuild/readme.md

 	-ShowProjectContexts
 		Outputs all available project names and configurations.

+	-ShowProjectOutputs
+		Outputs all properties of all projects in the solution

+	-ShowBuild
+		Returns all build output from VS2008 and the Crestron SDK plugin, sandbox failures will show up here

 	-Debug
 		Will not hide the Visual Studio window that is opened, will allow user interaction with that window.